canjs/canjs/guides/getting-started-tutorial/setup.md

 	└── models
 </pre>

-Let's walk through each folder, and discuss it.
+Let’s walk through each folder, and discuss it.

 The `app.js` folder is used to bootstrap our application.
 We’ll go over this in more detail <a href="#application-bootstrap">below</a>.